Creating a Social Media Crisis Plan for Your Business

-There comes a time in every social media manager’s life when they will be faced with a massive influx of messages like these whether due to an unfortunate mix up, an accidental (offensive or non-offensive) message, a marketing ploy gone awry or the company doing something genuinely bad.
+There comes a time in every social media manager’s life when they will be faced with a massive influx of messages like these whether due to an unfortunate mix-up, an accidental (offensive or non-offensive) message, a marketing ploy gone awry, or the company doing something genuinely bad.
 Recently it was the manager of The Red Hen Twitter account, which has been unfortunately confused with a similarly-named restaurant in Lexington, VA.
 The Lexington Red Hen has been targeted by trolls since refusing service to press secretary Sarah Huckabee Sanders.

+If you find yourself in one of these situations, don’t be scared!
+Instead, be prepared.
 During these times it helps to have a social media crisis plan waiting in the wings to be implemented until the public inevitably forgets and moves on to the new thing to be mad about; here are a few points to include in that plan:

 Appoint a Team Leader

 Every social media crisis needs a leader to be the defining voice of what you’re going to do.
 If you don’t know who your point person is at the start of your crisis, and only figure it out after you’re already well into it, you’re already starting off on a sour note.
 Your team leader doesn’t necessarily have to be the leader of the entire company, they probably have their own things to do during crises and don’t have time to delegate tasks to others.

 Create a Blanket Statement

 For customers that have a legitimate grievance with your client, you want to encourage them to take the conversation to email or private messages.
 Whereas if you’re dealing with trolls that are just harassing your client to harass them, give them the blanket response and be done with them.
 No good ever comes from fighting with a troll.

 Before you do anything, take a hard look at what’s being said and by how many people and evaluate what kind of response it needs.
 Roundpeg has done a deep dive on this issue before.
 Take these tips to begin forming a foundation of your social media crisis plan and check out this other blog post from Roundpeg on crises plans.